 - Pentecostal perspective: Distinctive emphasis on Spirit-empowered mission in a global context.

 - Passionate Scholarly Research: The discipline of scholarly research and writing is embraced as a tool of spiritual and missiological discernment and prophetic voice.

-- Lifestyle fit: Relocating to Springfield is not necessary; in fact the PhD/ICS requires only five visits to AGTS over the course of the program.
+- Lifestyle fit: Relocating to Springfield is not necessary; the Ph.D./ICS requires only five visits to AGTS over the course of the program.

-- Cohort experience: Learning and growth occur through the bonds formed with other career missionaries in a diverse small group setting.
+- Cohort experience: Learning and growth occur through the bonds formed with other career missionaries and intercultural servants in a diverse small group setting.

 - Modular convenience: Courses are taught in two, one to two week blocks scheduled back-to-back allowing two classes on one airfare.

 - Contextualized study: Area studies, special study with an approved educational provider and/or tutelage offer field-based training.

 Delivery format/location/ Residential or online

 A modular format requires five trips to AGTS over three years (all in July and December).
 Two classes are taken during each two-to three-week session.
 Participants earn 60 credits in: